Peskotomuhkati First Nation

-The traditional territory of the Peskotomuhkati Nation is the watershed of the Schoodic (St. Croix) River and Passamaquoddy Bay.
+The traditional territory of the Peskotomuhkati Nation is the watershed of the Schoodic or Skutik (St. Croix) River and Passamaquoddy Bay.
 For centuries, the Peskotomuhkati way of life was a seasonal, cyclical round, in which the people left light footprints on the land.
 They would be in specific places at specific times of the year: upstream on the lakes in mid-December when the tommycod were spawning; inland after that to hunt caribou and tap maple; down to the Bay in the spring to dig clams and fish behind the weirs; out to the islands to take seal and porpoise; upstream to the salmon falls in the summer, fishing and gathering as they went.
 Qonasqamkuk, the present site of St. Andrews, was the fire place, the place where the councils of the nation were held.
 Well into the twentieth century, the people lived by this extensive use of the land, and Passamaquoddy Bay was like a generous cauldron full of food.

 The 1725 Treaty contemplated coexistence between two peoples and two distinct ways of life.
 The British would have permanent farming and fishing settlements, occupying the land intensively.
 The Peskotomuhkati people would use the land in an extensive way, following their seasonal round.
 Trade flourished, the hard goods and farm produce of the settlers exchanged with Peskotomuhkati baskets, fish and wooden goods.